eniblock/investoken/docs/Investoken.md

 function pause() external nonpayable
 ```

+This function pauses the token transfers and approvals

 *Pauses the token transfers and approvals.
 This function can only be called by an address with the PAUSER_ROLE.*